-MG is a service officer and now a senior corporate advisor.
-A prolific writer with thousands of articles and publisher of 6 novels.
+MG is a senior service officer and now a senior corporate advisor.
+A prolific writer with varied interests and hobbies

 The Future and the USA

 The Scenario at the end of World war II